Skip to content

 A table showing 12 time management strategies.

-1. Leverage the ALPEN Method
+1. The ALPEN Method

 The ALPEN method is a time management strategy that can help you manage your tasks more efficiently.

 • Activity prioritization: Identify the most important activities on your to-do list.
-Then rank them based on their level of importance.
+Then, rank them based on their level of importance.

 • Plan buffer time: Anticipate and plan for time losses due to interruptions, breaks, technical issues, meetings, etc.